|

 4. The Wounded Mother.
 Loss or tragedy has shaped this mother’s relationships and feminine power.
 She may be distant, overprotective, or manipulative.
 Consider Mrs. Bennet from Pride and Prejudice or Medea from Greek mythology.

 5. The Absent Mother.
 A mother figure is absent physically or emotionally.
-Absence can drive the plot, leaving the character wanting connection or closure like Hamlet’s missing mother, Gertrude, or Star Wars’ Padmé Amidala.
+Absence can drive the plot, leaving the character yearning for connection or closure, as seen in Hamlet’s missing mother, Gertrude, or Star Wars’ Padmé Amidala.

 6. The Wicked Stepmother represents the perversion of the loving mother.
 She’s harsh, jealous, and manipulative.
 Consider Snow White or Cinderella’s stepmother.